newstack-cloud/bluelink-provider-aws/docs/COMMIT_GUIDELINES.md

 ### Commit types

-**The following commit types are supported in the Celerity Provider for AWS:**
+**The following commit types are supported in the Bluelink Provider for AWS:**

 - `fix:` - Should be used for any bug fixes.
 - `build:` - Should be used for functionality related to building the application.